Tutorial: Get started with development

 That’s it, you should now have a working development copy of HERMES in your environment.

-You can confirm this by running hermes --help
+You can confirm this by running hermes --help to show available commands and options.

 Verify tests can be run